olofd/react-native-photos-framework/README.md

 ~~~~
 NOTE: You will have to decide for yourself if you want to do a full reload of the album or rearrange the assets you have in JS-memory according to the information in the changeDetails.

+All of these change events is for information.
+This library will provide a way of getting new immutable collections out of the changes so you can rerender efficiently.

 documentation in progress...